yoctoproject/poky/documentation/bsp-guide/bsp.rst

 -  :term:`WKS_FILE`: The location of
-   the :ref:`Wic kickstart <ref-manual/kickstart:openembedded kickstart (\`\`.wks\`\`) reference>` file used by the OpenEmbedded build system to create a partitioned image (image.wic).
+   the :ref:`Wic kickstart <ref-manual/kickstart:openembedded kickstart (\`\`.wks\`\`) reference>` file used by the OpenEmbedded build system to create a partitioned image.

--  :term:`IMAGE_INSTALL`:
-   Specifies packages to install into an image through the :ref:`ref-classes-image` class.
-Recipes use the :term:`IMAGE_INSTALL` variable.

 -  ``do_image_wic[depends]``: A task that is constructed during the build.
 In this example, the task depends on specific tools in order